uit-econ/coursepage_template_old/readme_en.md

 		* substitute sok-xxxx with the course code of the course, everywhere.
 		* substitute 'https://uit-sok-xxxx-&lt;semester&gt;&lt;år&gt;.github.io/' with the link to the github web page of the course.
 Be aware that github often automatically adds code when you paste linke, so that the text is changed to `[https://uit-sok-1006-v23.github.io/](https://uit-sok-1006-v23.github.io/)'`.
 The link above should however be on the form  `https://uit-sok-1006-v23.github.io/`.
 Remember quotes.
 		* substitute the two occurencies of &lt;Navn på kurs&gt; with the course name.
+		* substitute X in semesterX with the semester the course shall go
 	4. When you save (commit) you will get a question about making a "pull request", if you do not have write privileges.
 Push the button and ask a collegue with write privileges to accept your "pull request".

 ## 6. Embed course page into the Canvas room